Nottingham-CTU/REDCap-UI-Tweaker/README.md

 Static form variable names must be enabled in order to use this feature.

+### Preserve form labels in instrument zips
+This will save the form name label into the data dictionary prior to instrument download, and load the name from the data dictionary following an instrument upload.

 ### Enable the Data Resolution Workflow on new projects
 This option will enable the Data Resolution Workflow instead of the Field Comment Log on new projects.